SamuelTheCamel/Mandelbrot_Viewer_JS/README.md

 To run on your computer natively, open main.html using your browser. **(You will need an internet connection.)**

-**WARNING**: Probably does not work on Safari and iOS-based browsers as of January 2025

 Libraries used:
 - math.js (not included in repo, will automatically load from the internet)

+If it does not work in your browser, try using Chrome.